 Rising interest rates and high levels of corporate debt have lots of investors concerned.
 Should small businesses be worried?

-It’s impossible to predict the future.
-There are smart moves you can take, however.
+While it’s impossible to predict the future, there are smart moves you can take to put your business in a better financial position going forward.
 If your business is carrying debt, now may be a good time to consider trying to pay it down, pay it off, or perhaps restructure it.
-Here are six steps your business can take to get out of debt this year.

 If your business has multiple clients or sources of revenue, categorizing income and expenses by type can help you understand which parts of your business are the most profitable.